emodjeska/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 Welcome to this tutorial on how to install and set up OS Ticket, a common ticketing system used in many Help Desk senarios.
-This lab will help us get a greater sense of how ticketing system work from an admin position to being a customer.
-Let's get into it.
+This lab will help us get a greater sense of how ticketing system work from an admin position, an agent, and a end-user Let's get into it.

 First things first, Go into Azure and set up a virual Machine that is running Windows 10.
 Then use remote desktop to log into the newly generated PC.
 Use the IP address found in the azure portal to connect to it.